hendrikboom3/Text-generation/README.md

 This file is where I keep track of what I've done, plan to do, or even vaguely wonder about doing.

+## What works so far.

+I've ignored the various grandiose plans I've been hatching, and just went ahad and wrote count.ml.
+Upi will need an ocaml implementation to run it.
+Ocaml is free softwre, and is available for Mac, Windows, and Linux.
+For gnu make, the command is
+     make unittest
+There will possibly be variations on this trivial story before the month is up.

+I found it surprisingly difficult to get the details of Emnglis number syntax right.

 ## Discussion on various ways to approach the problem

 ### Activities